marfarma/hotfix/readme.txt

 === Hotfix ===
-Contributors: markjaquith
+Contributors: markjaquith, nacin
 Tags: hotfix, bugs, wordpress, update
 Requires at least: 3.0
-Tested up to: 3.2.1
+Tested up to: 3.3
 Stable tag: 0.7

 Provides unofficial fixes for selected WordPress bugs, so you don't have to wait for the next WordPress core release.